kontena/kontena/docs/using-kontena/nodes.md

 #### Create a new Node

-Create a new node named `test-node` in the current grid:
+Create a new node named `core-03` in the current grid:

 ```
-$ kontena node create test-node
+$ kontena node create core-03
- [done] Creating test-node node
+ [done] Creating core-03 node
 ```

 The server will generate a new node token by default, if not using `--token` to supply a pre-generated node token.